 How often do we ask ourselves about what leads our thinking on the teaching of writing?
 Is our purpose curriculum, or something much more significant?
 Why do we teach the way we do?
 And… How do we articulate why this, not that?

 Finding ways to trust kids, it might be said, creates more space for learning.
 In this post, I offer a few ways trust can be manifested in a writing workshop...

 In Visible Learning For Literacy, Fisher, Frey, and Hattie, explain “When feedback is delivered in such that it is timely, specific, understandable, and actionable students assimilate the language used by their teacher into their self-talk.
 (2016, 100)” These words stopped me.
 When our words become the self-talk of our students, they become the most influential tool we have as teachers.

-Hurriedly making my way through the front door of the majestic Riverside Chapel on Manhattan’s Upper West Side, I glanced at my watch.
+Hurriedly making my way through the front door of the majestic Riverside Chapel on Manhattan's Upper West Side, I glanced at my watch.
 Late, I thought to myself.
-Oh well, … Continue Reading What’s the Keynote of the Unit?
+Oh well, I'm sure I can still find a seat.
+To my surprise, I was politely directed not to the actual main body of the chapel, but… Continue reading What’s the Keynote of the Unit?

 As I get ready for the March SOLSC, I'm thinking about ways to support writers when ideas, energy and inspiration waver.

 What if there was a way to build in opportunities to reflect, in writing, about my teaching right in the place where the lesson plans reside?
 And what if that place could also offer daily inspiration and opportunities to set positive intentions for the week ahead?

 What option can you give your students when they just get stuck?